 So, what has been my solution to making sure that all my medical expenses get paid every time and on time?
 A spreadsheet of course.
 Because you know I love my spreadsheets.

-Here’s an example of how the Smith family uses their medical expense tracker throughout the year:
+Here’s an example of how the Smith family (from the free class financial plan class series) uses their medical expense tracker throughout the year:

 When you get the explanation of benefits (EOB) from the insurance company, enter “yes” in the “EOB received?” column and make a note of the amount that the EOB says is due.
 An explanation of benefits shows what the doctor or lab charged for the service, how much the insurance discount is and how much you personally owe based on your insurance coverage.
 When you receive the bill from the provider, which can be before or after the EOB is received, enter the total amount due according to the medical provider.
 When and only when you receive both of these documents AND if these two documents reconcile, pay the bill.
 If not, you may need to contact either your insurance company or the provider, but I generally start with the medical provider as the most common reasons I’ve seen is that they have the wrong insurance on file or have billed the procedure incorrectly and the insurance company is denying the claim.